liuzhengzhe/EXIM/README.md

 python mani_diffedit.py
 ```

-Option1: Locate the interested region using Interactive System (Thanks to Ruihui Li, Ka-Hei Hui, and JIngyu Hu for developing this tool).
+Option2: Locate the interested region using Interactive System (Thanks to Ruihui Li, Ka-Hei Hui, and Jingyu Hu for developing this tool).

 First, run the UI-Interface